AdoptLiteHub/Adopt-ml/README.md

         -- Start the autoKill loop in a coroutine so it runs independently coroutine.wrap(autoKill)()
     else
-        -- If AutoKill is turned off, you might want to stop or reset any actions -- For now, the loop will stop automatically due to autoKillActive being set to false end end)
+        -- If AutoKill is turned off, reset transparency and collisions for _, obj in pairs(game.Workspace:GetChildren()) do
+            if obj:IsA("Model") and game.Players:FindFirstChild(obj.Name) and not whitelist[obj.Name] then
+                -- Restore original transparency and CanCollide values if originalTransparency[obj.Name] then
+                    for part, transparency in pairs(originalTransparency[obj.Name]) do
+                        part.Transparency = transparency
+                        part.CanCollide = originalCanCollide[obj.Name][part]
+                    end
+                end
+            end
+        end
+        -- Clear the saved data for next time originalTransparency = {}
+        originalCanCollide = {}
+    end
+end)

+-- Create Equip Punch Toggle
 Killtab:AddSwitch("Equip Punch", function(State)
     punchEquipped = State  -- Toggle whether the "Punch" tool should be equipped or not